alanmitchell/bmon/docs/source/how-to-install-BMON-on-a-web-server.rst

        cp settings_example.py settings.py

 *  Open ``settings.py`` in an editor, e.g. ``nano settings.py``.
 Each
    one of the settings is documented within the file.
-Examine and change if necessary the settings that appear before the line:
+Examine the code and change (if necessary) the settings that appear before the line:

    ::

        # --------- Generally shouldn't need to change anything beyond here ----------

-   Write down the BMSAPP\_STORE\_KEY that you created, as this will be needed when you are setting up sensors to post to the BMON system.
+   Write down the BMSAPP_STORE_KEY that you created, as this will be needed when you are setting up sensors to post to the BMON system.

 Create the Django Database, Install Initial Data, and Prepare Static Files
 --------------------------------------------------------------------------

-*  Go to the main project directory
+#.
+Go to the main project directory
    ``cd $HOME/webapps/bmon_django/bmon`` or ``cd ..`` if you just finished the prior step.

-*  Create the Django database file by executing:
+#.
+Create the Django database file by executing:

    ::

        ./manage.py migrate

-*  Some initial data for common sensor units, sensor categories, and a sample building and sensor should be loaded into the database by:
+#.
+Some initial data for common sensor units, sensor categories, and a
+   sample building and sensor should be loaded into the database by:

    ::

        ./manage.py loaddata init_data.yaml

-*  Copy the static files (images, stylesheets, JavaScript files, etc.) into the folder where they will be served by the Static Application you created.
+#.
+Copy the static files (images, stylesheets, JavaScript files, etc.)
+   into the folder where they will be served by the Static Application you created.
 Do this by executing: